Back to the blog

 Why It Still Works:

-• Most players below 2200 don’t know the complex defensive ideas for Black.
+The vast majority of players under 2200 don’t understand the intricate defensive concepts for Black.

 Modern Use:

-World Champion Boris Spassky famously played and won with the King’s Gambit even at top levels.
-Today, players like Hikaru Nakamura and Daniel Naroditsky use it frequently in blitz and bullet games online.
+Even at the GM level you have the world champion Boris Spassky who famously played and won with the KG.
+Today, it’s still heavily played at the amateur level and players such as Hikaru Nakamura and Daniel Naroditsky use it quite a bit in online blitz and bullet games.

 Play It If You Want: